Katho162/KathoCore/README.md

 Thanks
 =================
-- Hypnos thanks for did the Spanish es_ES translation.
+- Hypnos thanks for helping with the Spanish es_ES translation.
-- Yannick thanks for did the German de_DE translation.
+- Yannick thanks for helping with the German de_DE translation.
-- bignavigator thanks for did the Russian ru_RU translation.
+- bignavigator thanks for helping with the Russian ru_RU translation.